ContraForce/contraforce-api/Docs/list-incidents.md

   - [Demo Request and Response](#demo-request-and-response)

-> List incidents endpoint is authenticated and an API key is required to access the resources.
+> The List Incidents Endpoint is authenticated with an API key which is required to access resources.
 > Check out the [Authentication section in the ContraForce API Overview](https://github.com/ContraForce/contraforce-api/tree/main/Docs#authentication-for-the-contraforce-partner-api) to learn more.

 ## List Incidents Request
-To list all the incidents in your tenant or any of your managed customer's tenant
+To list all the incidents in your tenant or any of your managed customers tenants:

 ![](https://img.shields.io/badge/HTTP-POST-blue)